ZhipengHe/zhipenghe.github.io/_posts/2020-11-24-Supervised-Learning-Decision-Tree-Learning.md

 5. For all possible attributes $a\in A$, evaluate the effects of splitting on the attribute.
 Select the attribute $a$ providing the best improvement, i.e., maximize $s^{new}_a(x) − s^{old}(x)$.
 The same attribute should not appear multiple times on the same path from the root.
 Also note that for numerical attributes, so-called “cut values” need to be determined.
 6. If the improvement is substantial enough, create a set of child nodes $Y$ , add $Y$ to $X$ (i.e., $X:= X\cup Y$), and connect $x$ to all child nodes in $Y$.
 7. Associate each node in $Y$ to its corresponding set of instances and go to step 2.

+### Entropy: Encoding Uncentainty

+Entropy is an information-theoretic measure for the uncertainly in a multi-set of elements.

+#### Formula

+$$E=-\sum_{i=1}^k p_i \log_2 p_i$$

+#### Apply to decision tree learning

+The entropy value for root node of decision tree should be a value close to the maximal value.

+Information Gain = old overall entropy - new overall entropy

+The goal of decision tree learning is to maximize the *information gain* by selecting a particular attribute to split on.
+Maximizing the information gain corresponds to minimizing the entropy and heterogeneity in leaf nodes.

+Note that splitting nodes will always reduce the overall entropy.
+In the extreme case all the leaf nodes corresponds to single individuals (or individuals having exactly the same attribute values).
+The overall entropy is then by definition zero.
+However, the resulting tree is not very useful and probably has little predictive value.
+It is vital to realize that the decision tree is learned based on *examples*.

+A decision tree is “overfitting” if it depends too much on the particularities of the data used to learn it (see also Sect.
+4.6).
+An overfitting decision tree is overly complex and performs poorly on unseen instances.
+Therefore, it is important to select the right attributes and to stop splitting when little can be gained.